byterubpay/byterub-site/_posts/2018-11-12-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-12.md

 **\<sarang>** Well, for some threat models, "good enough" means "enough reasonable doubt to avoid someone getting in trouble for a spend history they weren't actually involved in"
 **\<sarang>** and that depends on how your legal system works
 **\<sarang>** What types were you considering?
-**\<suraeNoether>** the question an attacker needs to answer is "out of all possible spend histories with a likelihood greater than some C of being the true spend history, what % of these is a specific edge traced?" for example, if in 95% of all plausible and likely histories, edge e sending monero from address X to address Y is included in the matching, we conclude that edge e is the true spender.
+**\<suraeNoether>** the question an attacker needs to answer is "out of all possible spend histories with a likelihood greater than some C of being the true spend history, what % of these is a specific edge traced?" for example, if in 95% of all plausible and likely histories, edge e sending byterub from address X to address Y is included in the matching, we conclude that edge e is the true spender.
 **\<suraeNoether>** we may be able to quantify our security on an individual level that way, and see how it is sensitive to game parameters
 **\<suraeNoether>** anyway, 100% of my MRL attention is on this paper right now
 **\<sarang>** A lot of this (not just graph metrics) seems to be chasing after specific heuristics (some unknown) without a real fundamental idea of what guarantees we want to be able to offer